-Assistant Professor of Culture & Media Studies
+Assistant Professor of Culture and Media

 The central focus of my research and teaching is on how media-old and new-transform both everyday experience and expanded global, political spheres.
 As part of my work as a media historian and theorist, I am interested in film, video, digital media (including CGI, VR, and AR), animation, literature, cultural theory, and science and technology studies.
 My research is motivated by a search for intersections between only apparently divergent domains.
 Similarly, in my courses, I encourage students to connect their daily engagements with media of all kinds to the archaeologies and larger social structures and forces that inform them.